vinhdn/shadowsocks-android/plugin/README.md

 There are no arbitrary restrictions/requirements on package name, component name and content provider authority, but you're suggested to follow the format in this documentations.
-For package name, use `com.github.shadowsocks.plugin.$PLUGIN_ID` if it only contains a single plugin to prevent duplicated plugins.
+For package name, use `com.nowtoapps.bluevpn.plugin.$PLUGIN_ID` if it only contains a single plugin to prevent duplicated plugins.
 In some places hyphens are not accepted, for example package name.
 In that case, hyphens `-` should be changed into underscores `_`.
-For example, the package name for `obfs-local` would probably be `com.github.shadowsocks.plugin.obfs_local`.
+For example, the package name for `obfs-local` would probably be `com.nowtoapps.bluevpn.plugin.obfs_local`.

 ### Add dependency